Need to know

-Guests at Eagles Villas can enjoy the extensive facilities at Eagles Palace (the hotel’s sister property), including its private beach, spa, gym and kids’ club; on-site there’s free WiFi throughout.
+Guests at Eagles Villas can enjoy the extensive facilities at the hotel's sister property, Eagles Palace, including its private beach, spa, gym and kids’ club.
+Please note that Eagles Palace will be closed from 1 March to 27 April 2018.
 In rooms: TV, kitchenette with hob and kettle, minibar, and Elemis bath products.

 Our favourite rooms